ethereum-optimism/optimism/packages/atst/README.md

 ## atst typescript sdk

-The typescript sdk provides a clean [wagmi](https://wagmi.sh/) based interface for reading and writing to the attestation station.<br />
+The typescript sdk provides a clean [wagmi](https://wagmi.sh/) based interface for reading and writing to the attestation station.

 👉 See [**sdk docs**]() for usage instructions.

 ## atst cli